Back to all blogs

 1. The Dry Season (May to September)

-This is the golden window for the east coast.
+This is the golden window for the East Coast.
 The skies are a brilliant, cloudless blue, and rainfall is incredibly rare.
 The sun beats down intensely, pushing daytime temperatures to their yearly peaks.
 Because the winds are blowing from the southwest (affecting the other side of the island), the ocean on the east coast becomes as flat and calm as a swimming pool.
 This is the ultimate weather for beachgoers, offering high UV indexes and perfect conditions for getting a tan.

 2. The North-Eastern Monsoon (November to February)